openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   Projects.
 Organizing all of the translation files into one repository and one Transifex Project has a lower labor cost: projects are managed separately so we end up spending less time tracking translation progress, and debuging translation issues when all translation files are put in the same place.
+By decreasing the number of projects we need to maintain, we can add more content like the MFE translations.
 * A repository that only contains text/binary files, and uses branches to separate translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone the branch of a specific release,